mderler/index-cards-app/docs/userstories/userstory_00.md

 ## Errors

--   Topic name already in use.
+-   Topic name already in use